kanidm/kanidm/book/src/integrations/ldap.md

 {{#template ../templates/kani-warning.md
 imagepath=../images
 title=Warning!
-text=The LDAP server in Kanidm is not a fully RFC-compliant LDAP server.
+text=The LDAP server in Kanidm is not a full LDAP server.
 This is intentional, as Kanidm wants to cover the common use cases - simple bind and search.
+The parts we do support are RFC compliant however.
 }}

 <!-- deno-fmt-ignore-end -->